WordPress Plugins For Managing WordPress Post Revisions

 In this tutorial, we look at a number of WordPress plugins that will help you manage your post revisions.

-As soon as you save a page or post, WordPress begins to store revisions of the content in its database.
-These show up in a Revisions section at the bottom of your post or page …
+As soon as you create, edit, and update your pages/posts, WordPress begins to store new post revisions in its database.
+These are displayed in a Revisions list at the bottom of the post or page …

-(Post Editor screen – View the revisions box)
+(Post Editor screen – Viewing the WordPress post revisions list)

-For most WordPress users, having access to effective workflow features like autosave and automatic revisions is no doubt something that can help make work more productive.
-If you write or edit extensively, however, over time the revisions can start building up.
-This can significantly grow the size of your WordPress database, so it’s important to manage your revisions.
+Autosave and revisions are no doubt functions that help make work more productive.
+If you write and edit a lot of content, however, after a while the number of revisions can start building up.
+This can significantly grow the size of your WordPress database, so it’s important to be able to manage your revisions.

-For example, if there are 10 posts published on your site and each post has an average of 5 revisions your WordPress database could be storing up to 500 copies of unnecessary data.
-If your post averages 100KB data, then with 500 post revisions, the total space wasted is about 50MB.
+For example, if there are 100 posts on your site with an average of 10 revisions each you could be storing an extra 1,000 copies of old data.
+If your post is approximately 100KB data, then with 1,000 revisions of that post, the total database space wasted is about 100MB.

-The good news is that there are several free plugins available that can help you control and manage your revisions and reduce the size of your database.
-Let’s take a look at some of these:
+The good news is that there are a number of plugins that can help you control and manage your revisions and reduce the size of your database.
+Here are a few of these:

 Better Delete Revision

-This plugin deletes redundant post revisions from your database and other database content belonging to each revision like tags, relationships, meta data, and more.
+Better Delete Revision deletes redundant post revisions from your database and other database content belonging to each revision such as relationships, meta data, tags, and more.

-After the plugin has been installed and activated, the plugin can optimize your database.
+After installing and activating the plugin, the plugin can perform optimizations on your database.

 (Better Delete Revision – WP Settings Menu)

 This brings you to the Better Delete Revision Manager panel.
-Click the ‘Check Revision Posts’ button to calculate how many redundant post revisions can be safely removed from your WordPress database …
+Click ’Check Revision Posts’ to calculate the number of redundant post revisions can be safely removed from the WP database …

-Depending on the number of posts and revisions associated with each post entry, the plugin display a table of revisions stored in your database …
+Depending on the number of posts and revisions stored with each post, the plugin calculates and returns a list of post revisions stored in your WordPress database …

-Click on ‘Yes, I would like to delete them! …’ below the list to clear all items from the WP database, or select the ‘No, …’ button to exit the plugin with all post revisions undeleted …
+Click on the ‘Yes, I would like to delete them! …’ button below the list to delete the items from the database, or select the ‘No, I prefer to keep them!’ button to cancel the operation and exit the plugin screen …

-(Better Delete Revision – Delete list of revisions)
+(Better Delete Revision Manager – Delete list of revisions)

-The unnecessary revisions will be cleared from your database …
+The redundant data will be removed from the database …

-The plugin checks to see if the WordPress database tables need to be optimized and provides a one-click optimization routine without the need to log into your hosting panel …
+The plugin checks to see if your WP database needs to be optimized and provides an easy one-click table optimization routine that does not require you to log into your hosting panel or use technical tools …

 For more details, go here: Better Delete Revision Plugin For WordPress